Naraka (Hinduism)

 Naraka (नरक), also called Yamaloka, is the Hindu equivalent of Hell, where sinners are tormented after death.
 It is also the abode of Yama, the god of Death.
 It is described as located in the south of the universe and beneath the earth.

 The number and names of hells, as well as the type of sinners sent to a particular hell, varies from text to text; however, many scriptures describe 28 hells.
 After death, messengers of Yama called Yamadutas bring all beings to the court of Yama, where he weighs the virtues and the vices of the being and passes a judgement, sending the virtuous to Svarga (heaven) and the sinners to one of the hells.
 The stay in Svarga or Naraka is generally described as temporary.
 After the quantum of punishment is over, the souls are reborn as lower or higher beings as per their merits (the exception being Hindu philosopher Madhvacharya, who believes in eternal damnation of the Tamo-yogyas in Andhantamas).
+In Cambodia, Naraka is part of hinduism and is also a Khmer word (នរក; norok) for hell.